You are currently using an outdated browser.

 • Dynamic Thresholding: a process for concerting an analogue signal into a two-level signal by comparing the signal level with a locally-derived threshold value.
 The input signal becomes 1 where the input exceeds the threshold and 0 where it does not, with the threshold itself taking a different value for each sample according to the local signal around the test point.

 • FTC: Fast Time Constant is a processing operation that can be applied to a radar video signal to remove low frequency components, for example due to weather effects.
 The FTC processing will filter these low frequency components, so that only pulses that rise and fall quickly will be displayed.
+To learn more about about the role of FTC in radar signal filtering, click here.

 • FMCW: Frequency Modulated Continuous Wave radars transmit a continuous beam of RF energy with a linearly changing frequency.
 The transmitted frequency at any given time is always known.
 By comparing the received frequency to the current transmit frequency a reliable measurement of distance may be obtained.
 The advantage of FMCW over pulsed radars is that they can use much less powerful transmitters.
 Since they are continuously transmitting, an equivalent amount of energy can be delivered to a target from a lower powered transmitter, compared to one that uses short pulses.